 A significant portion of Barrick's business is undertaken through its subsidiaries.
-Barrick conducts its business in Australia through our wholly owned subsidiaries:

-- (a) Barrick Resources (Australia) Pty Limited (BRAPL): Barrick (PD) Australia Pty Limited is a wholly-owned subsidiary of BRAPL and has a 50% share in the Porgera Mine joint venture in Papua New Guinea.
-Barrick Copper Overseas Pty Limited is a wholly-owned subsidiary of BRAPL, and owns Barrick African Copper Pty Limited, which has a 99.98% share in the Lumwana Mine in Zambia; - (b) East African Gold Mines Pty Ltd which has a 84% share in the North Mara Gold Mine in Tanzania; and - (c) recently, Tethyan Copper Company Pty Limited which (indirectly) has an effective interest of 50% in the Reko Diq Joint Venture Project in Pakistan

-(together the Barrick Australia Group).
+Barrick conducts its business in Australia through its wholly owned subsidiary Barrick Resources (Australia) Pty Limited (BRAPL).
+Barrick (PD) Australia Pty Limited is a wholly-owned subsidiary of BRAPL.
+Barrick Copper Overseas Pty Limited is a wholly-owned subsidiary of BRAPL, and owns Barrick African Copper Pty Limited, which has a 99.98% share in the Lumwana Mine in Zambia (together the Barrick Australia Group).